scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 preprocessor macros which are also fed to the compiler to assign this value "pseudo-dynamically" at compilation time.
-A much more advanced metaprogramming technique could, theoretically, generate the C struct and Hamiltonian generation function by inspecting the python code and performing a translation.
+A much more advanced metaprogramming technique could, theoretically, generate the C struct and Hamiltonian generation function by inspecting the Python code and performing a translation.
 Such a technique would mean that new Hamiltonians would only have to be implemented once, in Python, and users who do not know C would be able to run CUDA code.